Priorities and Objectives

 The Emergency Operations Center has been activated since the beginning of March to respond to the COVID-19 pandemic.
 There are more than 150 staff assigned to the response effort, with the majority of those people working remotely.
 The EOC organizational chart shows our structure.
 Photo below was taken on March 20.
 We have less people now, and we wear face coverings when we can't maintain six feet of distance between us.

 - Equity: Ensure all EOC sections incorporate equity considerations into their actions and prioritize support to vulnerable populations and marginalized communities.

-- Public Information: Maintain public trust and minimize misinformation by providing timely information, guidance, and clarity to the community regarding the preparation and implications for reopening.
+- Public Information: Maintain public trust and minimize misinformation by providing timely information, guidance, and clarity to the community regarding reopening and requirements for Phase 1 and Phase 2.

-- Governor’s Order: Continue to coordinate the thorough implementation of physical distancing measures and enforce the governor’s executive orders directly related to COVID-19; prevent and mitigate complacency while planning for Phase 1 Reopening.
+- Governor’s Order: Continue to coordinate the thorough implementation of disease control measures and enforce the governor’s executive orders related to COVID-19.

 - Disparate Impacts: Develop and implement strategies to slow disease spread in settings and communities that are disproportionately impacted (communities of color, long-term care and other congregate housing facilities, migrant farmworkers).